 A detailed explanation of the Inquiry’s procedures can be found in Ruling No 1.

-What will the public hearings cover?
+What did the public hearings cover?

 What is a core participant?